-CRITERIA FOR DEFINING AT RISK OF HOMELESSNESS Category 1 Individuals and Families An individual or family who: (i) Has an annual income below 30% of median family income for the county 20 ; AND (ii) Does not have sufficient resources or support networks immediately available to prevent them from moving to an emergency shelter or another place defined in Category 1 of the "homeless" definition; AND (iii) Meets one of the following conditions: (A) Has moved because of economic reasons 2 or more times during the 60 days immediately preceding the application for assistance; OR (B) Is living in the home of another because of economic hardship; OR (C) Has been notified that their right to occupy their current housing or living situation will be terminated within 21 days after the date of application for assistance; OR (D) Lives in a hotel or motel and the cost is not paid for by charitable organizations or by Federal, State, or local government programs for low-income individuals; OR (E) Lives in an SRO or efficiency apartment unit in which there reside more than 2 persons or lives in a larger housing unit in which there reside more than 2 persons or lives in a half persons per (E) Lives in an SRO or efficiency apartment unit in which there Category Children and Youth A child or youth who does not qualify as homeless under the homeless definition, but qualifies as homeless under another Federal statute.
-Category 3 Families with Children and Youth A child or youth who does not qualify as homeless under the homeless definition, but qualifies as homeless under section 725(2) of the McKinney-Vento Homeless Assistance Act, and the parent(s) or guardian(s) or that child or youth if living with him or her.
+1 SNESS Individuals and Families An individual or family who: (i) Has an annual income below 30% of median family income for the county24; AND (ii) Does not have sufficient resources or support networks immediately available to prevent them from moving to an emergency shelter or another place defined in Category 1 of the "homeless" definition; AND Ŭ Ŭ (iii) Meets one of the following conditions: CRITERIA FOR DEFINING AT RISK OF HOMELESSNESS Category 1 (A) Has moved because of economic reasons 2 or more times during the 60 days immediately preceding the application for assistance; OR (B) Is living in the home of another because of economic hardship; OR (C) Has been notified that their right to occupy their current housing or living situation will be terminated within 21 days after the date of application for assistance; OR (D) Lives in a hotel or motel and the cost is not paid for by charitable organizations or by Federal, State, or local government programs for low-income individuals; OR (E) Lives in an SRO or efficiency apartment unit in which there reside more than 2 persons or lives in a larger housing unit in which there reside more than one and a half persons per room; OR 1 Ö (F) Is exiting a publicly funded institution or system of care.
+CRITERIA I Category 2 Unaccompanied Children and Youth A child or youth who does not qualify as homeless under the homeless definition, but qualifies as homeless under another Federal statute.
+Category 3 Families with Children and Youth A child or youth who does not qualify as homeless under the homeless definition, but qualifies as homeless under section 725(2) of the McKinney- Vento Homeless Assistance Act, and the parent(s) or guardian(s) or that child or youth if living with him or her.

-20 In State Fiscal Year 2025, the Housing Opportunity Grant Program income eligibility for Financial Assistance is at or below 50% AMI.
+24 In State Fiscal Year 2026, the Housing Opportunity Grant Program income eligibility for Financial Assistance is at or below 50% AMI.
 OEO will post HUD income limit charts when available.